 In order to continue trading, ensure you check that you have the licences/ permits/ approvals you need in all the other EU states.
 There are a number of changes that may need to be made such as product labelling, local VAT registrations needed or the setup of new tariff payments.

 Following Brexit, there will be new restrictions on transferring data across borders, this may mean new policies are required to prevent breaches of data rules in EU countries.
 For further guidance on the above, please refer to HMRC’s ‘Get ready for Brexit’ information service.

-Finally, we have included the below useful links that we highly recommend visiting:
+At a glance, some useful links that we highly recommend visiting:

 If you would like assistance with Brexit planning in relation to your accounting needs, then please do not hesitate to contact our team.